jboschuk/paperless-asn-qr-codes-rust/README.md

 A tool to generate ASN QR Codes for paperless-ngx with a built-in cli.

 Inspired by the idea of a Rust port of [paperless-asn-qr-codes](https://github.com/entropia/paperless-asn-qr-codes).

-More functionality was added though.
+**Note: This is still work in progress and in it's early stages.
+It's also a free-time project, so please expect delays in the implementation of missing functionalities.**

 ## Usage